 Last year with the iPhone X and iPhone 8, Apple finally got around to adding fast charging support to its iPhones.
-It has continued that trend with the iPhone XR, iPhone XS and iPhone XS Max this year.
-Sadly, despite their premium price tag, Apple continues to bundle a paltry 5W USB-A power adapter with its iPhones.
+It has continued that trend with the iPhone XR, iPhone XS, and iPhone XS Max this year.
+Sadly, despite its premium price tag, Apple continues to bundle a paltry 5W USB-A power adapter with its iPhones.

 This means that for the fastest charging experience, one will have to separately invest in a fast charger for their iPhone.
 However, don’t just go ahead and buy any fast charger for your iPhone since they will not be compatible with it.
 You will have to buy a specific kind of charger for your iPhone to enjoy fast charging on it.
 Confused?
 Read below then.

-Fast Charging iPhone XS, XS Max, iPhone XR and iPhone X
+How to Fast Charge iPhone XS, XS Max, iPhone XR, and iPhone X

 There are not one but multiple fast charging technologies out there.
 Android OEMs have come up with their own fast charging technologies like Dash Charge and Warp Charge from OnePlus, Oppo’s SuperVOOC, Huawei’s SuperCharge, and Qualcomm’s Quick Charge.
 Qualcomm’s Quick Charge is the most popular of the lot but it is not as fast as Huawei’s SuperCharge which can push up to 50W of power to a device.